-One of the newest disc golf courses in Central Virginia is on the campus of Lynchburg College, thanks to a student-led initiative.
+One of the newest disc golf courses in Central Virginia is on the campus of University of Lynchburg, thanks to a student-led initiative.

 The new, nine-goal course begins by the gravel parking lot near the practice fields off of Lakeside Drive.
 Playing the entire course takes about half an hour, said Daniel Gordy ’16, the creator of the course.